 This config tells pre-commit how to execute yamllint, and on what types of files.
 The

 language: python bit tells pre-commit that this plugin needs python.
 The pre-commit tool supports many languages, including Perl, Go, Ruby, JS (Node), Rust, and more.
 And not only does pre-commit know how to execute these plugins, but it also knows how to install their dependencies and how to sequester those deps into a virtualenv-like system.
 So for Ruby it will use rbenv and install all of the gems a tool depends on in an rbenv for just that tool.

 Mind blown!
 The pre-commit project itself maintains a huge number of plugin definitions, and some tools include pre-commit config in their repo directly.

 It’s also worth noting that you can configure which files a plugin runs on locally.
-The yamllint config above just says it operates on YAML files, but you can narrow that done to specific parts of your project.
+The yamllint config above just says it operates on YAML files, but you can narrow that down to specific parts of your project.

 All of this is very cool but there is one big downside.
 You’re at the mercy of the person who makes this remote repo for much of the tool’s config.
 For one small example, the golangci-lint repo’s plugin config says to run